nhuijser/Discord-Starter-bot/README.md

 ### Starter Discord bot

+### Disclaimer ###
+This is really bad code, if you consider using it, Please improve it if you're able to

 A discord bot for starters to start their journey of coding!

 ## What does it include?